What laws regulate fundraising?

 What else, besides initial registration, is required?

 - State law may require that your nonprofit include a “disclosure statement” on any written solicitation materials or confirmation of a pledge that the nonprofit has complied with any state registration requirements.
 Twelve states require nonprofits to include a disclosure statement when communicating with donors: Colorado, Florida, Georgia, Illinois, Maryland, Michigan, New Jersey, New York, Pennsylvania, Virginia, Washington State and West Virginia.

 - State law may require any professional fundraising consultant hired by your nonprofit to be registered with the state.
 While registration may not be the nonprofit’s obligation, it is important to verify that your fundraising consultant has registered, if required to.
 Read about special treatment for fundraising consultants and grantwriters.

 - Games of chance, such as bingo and raffles, used by some nonprofits use as fundraising vehicles, are regulated activities that typically require a license from the local or state government (or both).
 Check your state law (and also consider the ethical issues involved.
 Is it consistent with your nonprofit’s mission to support gambling?)

-- State law may require that nonprofits that have revenue-sharing activities, either with other nonprofits or with for-profits, report the shared-fundraising activity as a “commercial co-venture.”
-Whether or not your state requires that a written agreement governing the revenue-sharing to be filed, it is very sound practice to draft a written agreement with the fundraising partner to memorialize which organization has responsibility for what, and how the revenue will be split between the two (or more) parties.
-Know your state law requirements.
+- Many state laws require nonprofits that engage in revenue-sharing activities, either with other nonprofits or with for-profits, report the shared-fundraising activity as a “commercial co-venture.”
+Whether or not your state requires that a written agreement governing the revenue-sharing be filed, it is very sound practice to draft a written agreement with the fundraising partner to memorialize the responsibilities of each party, and how the revenue will be split between the two (or more) parties.
+Know your state law requirements!

 For more information on state laws that regulate fundraising we highly recommend Nonprofit Fundraising Registration: The 50-State Guide.